Alu-CG/VLCP_frontend/README.md

 - VLC communication log: shows all messages sent to the server
 - Manual clear button for VLC logs
 - Clean separation of frontend and backend with REST APIs
+- `POST /stream_adc`: Upload binary ADC data chunks (DMA streams)
+- Per-device file write with safe concurrency
+- Streamlit UI to:
+  - 📄 List available `.bin` files
+  - ⬇️ Download files
+  - ❌ Delete individual or all ADC files

 ## WIP features:

-- [] Add a streaming API to store raw adc data to file.
+- [x] Add a streaming API to store raw adc data to file.
 Support concurrency write multiple file.
 - [] Show target moving trajectory.
 - [] Use different color to represent different targets.
 - [] Add an interface to set the position of anchors.